donovanglover/donovan.is/content/work/_index.md

 ---
 title: "Work"
 description: "I like making websites.
-Here's some of the work I did for others."
+Here's some of the products I've made and work I did for others."
 sort_by: "weight"
 template: "cards.html"
 insert_anchor_links: "left"